 Doctors may order an echocardiogram to look for any problems with the heart's walls and valves, the blood vessels leading to and from the heart, and the heart's pumping strength.

-How Should We Prepare for an Echocardiogram?
+How Should I Prepare for an Echocardiogram?

 What Happens During an Echocardiogram?

-Your child will feel some pressure from the wand, but an echocardiogram is not painful.
+You will feel some pressure from the wand, but an echocardiogram is not painful.